Inertial navigation system: MEMS gyroscope

-Ring Laser Gyros (RLG)
+Ring laser gyros

-A ring laser gyro splits a beam of laser light into two beams in opposite directions through narrow tunnels in a closed circular optical path around the perimeter of a triangular block of temperature-stable Cervit glass with reflecting mirrors placed in each corner.
+A ring laser gyro (RLG) splits a beam of laser light into two beams in opposite directions through narrow tunnels in a closed circular optical path around the perimeter of a triangular block of temperature-stable Cervit glass with reflecting mirrors placed in each corner.
 When the gyro is rotating at some angular rate, the distance traveled by each beam will differ—the shorter path being opposite to the rotation.
 The phase shift between the two beams can be measured by an interferometer and is proportional to the rate of rotation (Sagnac effect).

 In practice, at low rotation rates the output frequency can drop to zero as the result of backscattering causing the beams to synchronise and lock together.
 This is known as a lock-in, or laser-lock.
 The result is that there is no change in the interference pattern and therefore no measurement change.

 To unlock the counter-rotating light beams, laser gyros either have independent light paths for the two directions (usually in fiber optic gyros), or the laser gyro is mounted on a piezo-electric dither motor that rapidly vibrates the laser ring back and forth about its input axis through the lock-in region to decouple the light waves.

 The shaker is the most accurate, because both light beams use exactly the same path.
 Thus laser gyros retain moving parts, but they do not move as far.

-Fiber optic gyros (FOG)
+Fiber optic gyros

-A more recent variation on the optical gyroscope, the fiber optic gyroscope, uses an external laser and two beams going opposite directions (counter-propagating) in long spools (several kilometers) of fiber optic filament, with the phase difference of the two beams compared after their travel through the spools of fiber.
+A more recent variation on the optical gyroscope, the fiber optic gyroscope (FOG), uses an external laser and two beams going opposite directions (counter-propagating) in long spools (several kilometers) of fiber optic filament, with the phase difference of the two beams compared after their travel through the spools of fiber.

 The basic mechanism, monochromatic laser light travelling in opposite paths and the Sagnac effect, is the same in a FOG and a RLG, but the engineering details are substantially different in the FOG compared to earlier laser gyros.

 Precise winding of the fiber-optic coil is required to ensure the paths taken by the light in opposite directions are as similar as possible.
 The FOG requires more complex calibrations than a laser ring gyro making the development and manufacture of FOG's more technically challenging that for a RLG.
 However FOG's do not suffer from laser lock at low speeds and do not need to contain any moving parts, increasing the maximum potential accuracy and lifespan of a FOG over an equivalent RLG.